-- Core courses EDUC 507, 561, 573, and 648 should be completed prior to registering for EDUC 659 - At the completion of 12 credits, students should register for EDUC 659. - At the completion of 15 credits, students should register for EDUC 660. - EDUC 658 should be taken in the student's last semester and students must have completed 27 credits, at least one practicum, and have permission from the Chair
+- Core courses EDUC 507, 561, 573, and 648 should be completed prior to registering for EDUC 659. - At the completion of 12 credits, students should register for EDUC 659. - At the completion of 15 credits, students should register for EDUC 660. - EDUC 658 should be taken in the student's last semester and students must have completed 27 credits, at least one practicum, and have permission from the chair.

-Degree seeking candidates must pass the CST in Literacy within 27 credits of coursework for continuance.
+Degree-seeking candidates must pass the CST in Literacy upon Completion of 27 credits of coursework for continuance.

-Advanced Certificate in Teaching Literacy, Birth to Grade 6
+Advanced Certificate in Teaching Literacy, Birth-Grade 6

-The 15-credit Advanced Certificate in Teaching Literacy, Birth to Grade 6, will permit qualified applicants, who have a Master's Degree and hold a teaching certificate in another teaching area to earn initial or professional certification in Teaching Literacy, Birth to Grade 6.
-This certificate requires completion of the five courses listed below, completion of Content Specialty Test in Literacy, and completion of fifty hours of practical experience in EDUC 659.
+The 15-credit Advanced Certificate in Teaching Literacy, Birth-Grade 6, will permit qualified applicants, who have a master's degree and hold a teaching certificate in another teaching area to earn initial or professional certification in Teaching Literacy, Birth-Grade 6.
+This certificate requires completion of the five courses listed below, completion of Content Specialty Test in Literacy, development of an e-portfolio project and completion of 50 hours of practical experience in EDUC 659.
 Applicants to this program must also include a copy of the initial certificate with their application materials.